DigitalPublishingToolkit/NN09/md/10Rules.md

 we pretend they are just another random product.
 Today, it should be impossible to think about politics while simultaneously ignoring the platform.
-At some point, platforms will have no choice but to assume more responsibility and engage in political dialogue, with, at the very least, their users.
+At some point, platforms will have no choice but to assume more responsibility and engage in political dialogue with, at the very least, their users.

 The power of the platform is much needed in order to deal with the waves